 See you next year!

 My name is Ana and I am mentor and organization admin for openSUSE at GSoC, openSUSE Board member, Open Build Service Frontend Engineer at SUSE and open source contributor in projects inside and outside openSUSE.
-You can find more about me in: //anamaria.martinezgomez.name
+You can find more about me in: https://anamaria.martinezgomez.name